PedroCorreia23/C_Projects/README.md

 - A C compiler (If you don't have one already, GCC or Clang are both great choices!)
 - Git installed on your machine

-Steps to Run the Projects
+Steps to Run the Projects:

-👯‍♂️ Clone this repository to your local machine.
+1. 👯‍♂️ Clone this repository to your local machine.

-📂 Go to the directory of the project you want to run.
+2.📂 Go to the directory of the project you want to run.

 🖥️ Compile the C file.
 If you're using GCC, here's how you can do it: